A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1980) Kenneth B. Stolarsky, Mapping properties, growth, and uniqueness of Vieta (infinite cosine) products. \emph{Pacific Journal of Mathematics} \textbf{89}, no. 1, 209--227.
-MR0596932. { Cited in \textsc{Levin 2005} .} {Vi\`{e}te's formula for $\tfrac{2}{\pi}$!generalizations} {Vi\`{e}te, Fran\c{c}ois} From the abstract: ``The natural logarithm of $z$ can be written as an infinite product involving iterated square roots of $z.$ A \emph{Vieta product} is defined to be a more general infinite product involving $z$ raised to arbitrary fractional powers.
+From the abstract: ``The natural logarithm of $z$ can be written as an infinite product involving iterated square roots of $z.$ A \emph{Vieta product} is defined to be a more general infinite product involving $z$ raised to arbitrary fractional powers.
 Restricted to the unit circle, Vieta products generalize infinite cosine products studied$\,\ldots\,$in connection with [Pisot-Vijayaraghavan] numbers .
 Vieta products are shown to have conformal mapping, monotonicity, and growth properties very similar to those of the natural logarithm.
 By using certain properties of Eulerian polynomials , the exponents of $z$ in a Vieta product are shown to be unique in a strong sense."
 (Pisot-Vijayaraghavan or PV-numbers are real algebraic integers greater than 1 whose Galois conjugates have absolute value less than 1.)